uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 ?heatmap
 ```

+    ## starting httpd help server ... done

 **Scale** is important: the values should be centered and scaled in
 either rows or columns.
 In our case, we want to visualise highs and lows
-in each variable, which are in
+in each variable, which are in columns.
-columns.

 ``` r
 heatmap(mtcars_matrix, scale = "column")